Israeli Strike in Syria Kills Dozens

 - Pro-establishment narrative, as provided by NBC.
 Though the situation in the region continues to escalate, the US has stood firm in its role as a mediator.
 Israel has every right to respond to the daily terror attacks it has seen since Oct.
 7, 2023.
 However, it's in no one's interest for tensions to explode into a wider regional war.
 The US will continue to work toward regional stability.

-- Pro-Israel narrative, as provided by Tablet Magazine.
+- Pro-Israel narrative, as provided by Tabletmag.
 Amid ongoing terror from Gaza, the West Bank, Lebanon, Syria, Iraq, Yemen, and Iran, the world has turned its back on Israel.
 Whole stretches of the region have been taken hostage by Iran-backed terror groups, while Israel is fighting to liberate the Middle East.
 Indeed, Israel does not only have a right to defend itself — it has a right to win.

 - Pro-Palestine narrative, as provided by Middle East Eye.
 Israel is bombing several countries in the Middle East yet continues to play the victim.
-As it commits genocide in Gaza and works to destroy Lebanon — all in the name of "remaking the Middle East" — it will only create more problems for itself.
+As it commits genocide in Gaza and works to destroy Lebanon — all in the name of 'remaking the Middle East' — it will only create more problems for itself.
 Indeed, Israel's aggression will only lead to its further isolation.